Lauren Newton: Biography

-Newton combines conventional technique with unconventional vocal sounds.
+Newton combines conventional techniques with unconventional vocal sounds.
 She has taught at the Berlin University of the Arts, University of Music and Performing Arts, Graz in Austria, Folkwang Hochschule in Essen, Germany, and Lucerne University of Applied Sciences and Arts in Lucerne, Switzerland.

 Her debut album, Timbre (1983), won the Annual German Critics Award.
-During the next ten years she collaborated with Austrian poet Ernst Jandl.
+During the next ten years, she collaborated with Austrian poet Ernst Jandl.
 She has also worked with Jon Rose, Fritz Hauser, Vladimir Tarasov, Anthony Braxton, Christy Doran, Bernd Konrad, Peter Kowald, Joachim Kühn, Joëlle Léandre, Urs Leimgruber, Patrick Scheyder, Aki Takase, and the Südpool-Ensemble directed by Herbert Joos.

 She performed Adriana Hölszky's Comment for Lauren and other works by Hans-Joachim Hespos, Bernd Konrad, Hannes Zerbe, and Wolfgang Dauner.
 In 1993 she performed Wolfgang Schmiedt's adaptation for solo vocalist of Mahler's Kindertotenlieder.
 In 1998 she participated in the international conference Frau Musica (nova) at the conservatory in Cologne, Germany.